 Your ears can handle this volume with no damage.
 However, sounds over 80 dB will damage your hearing.
 Remember that most of the noise on a motorcycle comes from the wind.
 So you will need hearing protection with motorcycle earbuds even if your bike is reasonably quiet

 An Idea of the wind noise at certain speeds is detailed in the main article, and you can find the laws for your state at this link Motorcycle Noise Limits

 This will depend on the manufacturer, age, maintenance, and modifications of the motorcycle.
 But as a general guideline, motorcycles with particular engine sizes have the following decibel range:

 It depends on the state.
-However, it is allowed in most states, especially if they are designed to protect your hearing, and will enable you to hear the things you need to hear.
-For example
+However, it is allowed in most states, especially if they protect your hearing, and will enable you to hear the things you need to hear.
+For example.

 The state of California says earplugs are allowed if:

 “A person wearing personal hearing protectors in the form of earplugs or molds that are specifically designed to attenuate injurious noise levels.
 The plugs or molds shall be designed in a manner so as to not inhibit the wearer’s ability to hear a siren or horn from an emergency vehicle or a horn from another motor vehicle.“

 The following table gives a list of the sound levels and how long you can be exposed to them before some hearing damage can occur.